SindreGiske/TextGame/README.md

 NPC DIALOGUE :

 In Level 2 you will meet NPCs.
-When you enter the room in which they are staying the dialogue will start after your next input, whatever that may be.
+Simply input [speak] to initiate dialogue.
+Some NPCs will leave the room after the dialogue is over.

 The dialogue system gives you a numbered list of responses. input the number of the response you want to give, and in turn the NPC will respond accordingly.